Bitcoin Dominance

 | 2025–present | 65.1% | 27 Jun 2025 | 55.6% | 04 Jan 2025 |

-Different publishers track different baskets.
-The total cryptoasset market cap depends on which assets are tracked, which exchanges feed prices, and how illiquid micro-caps are filtered.
-Different sources publish dominance numbers on the same day that differ by a percentage point or more.
-We ship one consistent basket; do not splice readings across providers.
+No two trackers measure the same basket.
+The total cryptoasset market cap depends on which assets are listed, which exchanges feed prices, and how illiquid micro-caps are filtered, so different sources publish dominance numbers on the same day that differ by a point or more.
+The Real Bitcoin Dominance Index strips stablecoins and non-proof-of-work assets and prints in the 70–76% range over recent years — a different reading of the same underlying question.
+We ship one consistent basket; do not splice readings across providers into one series.

 Frequently asked